Abdelrhman-pi-3-14/Wokie-Tokie---chat-app/README.md

   <img src="screenShots/Screenshot 2025-06-30 010033.png" width="394" alt="Weather results">
 </p>

-> 🎨 Screens reflect a mix of implemented and prototype features.
+> 🎨 All UI assets are original and illustrated for this app by a collaborating digital artist.

 ---